freddygv/hello-consul-k8s-env/README.md

 `kubectl patch deployment hello -p "$(cat ./patches/server-1.yaml)"`

-Traffic from the client should only be briefly interrupted during the restart because the server can still be reached directly.
+Traffic from the client should only be briefly interrupted during the restart because the server can still be reached directly at port 8080.

 Next patch the client deployment.
-This patch will add an Envoy sidecar proxy as well as a container that will apply iptables rules to redirect all inbound and outbound traffic through Envoy.
+This patch will add an Envoy sidecar proxy as well as an init-container that will apply iptables rules that redirect all inbound and outbound traffic through Envoy.

 `kubectl patch deployment hello-client -p "$(cat ./patches/client.yaml)"`

 Traffic from the client to the server will now be flowing through the mesh.
-The client application's request are now being captured, routed through Envoy, and then sent to the server's proxy.
+The client application's requests are being captured, routed through Envoy, and then forwarded to the server's proxy.

-To prevent services from dialing the server directly, apply a second patch to the server deployment.
+To prevent services from dialing the server directly (bypassing the proxy), apply a second patch to the server deployment.
 This will apply the iptables rules that redirect inbound and outbound traffic through Envoy.

 `kubectl patch deployment hello -p "$(cat ./patches/server-2.yaml)"`